ingenii-solutions/azure-data-platform-databricks-runtime/README.md

 The data pipeline looks to move data between several containers mounted from cloud storage.
 The mount points follow the pattern `/dbfs/mnt/<name>`:
 1. raw: Files from your data sources to be ingested should appear here, at the location `/dbfs/mnt/raw/<source name, e.g. Bloomberg>/<table name>/<filename>`.
 The filename should be unique within the source and table name to separate individual files to be ingested, for example daily files should have a date in the file name.
 1. archive: Once the data file has been ingested, it's moved to this container with a matching folder path.
-1. bronze (to be changed to 'source'): Hosts the files for the Delta tables of the data you've ingested.
+1. source: Hosts the files for the Delta tables of the data you've ingested.
 1. orchestration: Hosts the Import File Delta table, which contains details about each file ingestion, both to keep a history and to drive the data pipeline code.
 1. dbt: Contains the dbt configuration that holds source table information and tests.